DominicTurn/vps-network-lab/README.md

 ## Notes

 This is a live repo.
 As I learn, break things, and build, I’ll update the tools and configurations I use.
-My journey is just getting started — and I'm documenting it all here.
+My journey is just starting and I'm documenting it all here.